 Method 1 (PHP reset script) and Method 4 (Host Control Panel) are the most secure.

-❓ I'm a beginner and don't understand code at all.
+❓ I'm a complete beginner and don't understand code at all.
 Which method should I use?

-Method 4: Resetting via the Host Control Panel is highly recommended.
+Method 4: Host Control Panel reset is highly recommended.

-If you are using mainstream hosting providers like SiteGround, Hostinger, Bluehost, etc., you can complete the process with just a few clicks in the hosting Admin Dashboard without touching any code.
+If you are using mainstream hosts like SiteGround, Hostinger, Bluehost, etc., you can complete the process with just a few clicks in the host's Admin Dashboard without touching any code.

 Comments are closed